PKU-MARL/DexterousHands/docs/environments.md

 ## Environments

+This repository contains complex dexterous hand RL environments DexterousHandEnvs for the NVIDIA Isaac Gym high performance environments.
+DexterousHandEnvs is a very challenging dexterous hand manipulation environment for multi-agent reinforcement learning.
+We refer to some designs of existing multi-agent and dexterous hand environments, integrate their advantages, expand some new environments and unique features for multi-agent reinforcement learning.
+Our environments focus on the application of multi-agent algorithms to dexterous hand control, which is very challenging in traditional control algorithms.

 We provide a detailed description of the environment here.
 For single-agent reinforcement learning, all states and actions are used.
 For multi-agent reinforcement learning, we use the most common one: each hand as an agent, and a total of two agents as an example to illustrate.

 | Environments | ShadowHandOver | ShadowHandCatchUnderarm | ShadowHandTwoCatchUnderarm | ShadowHandCatchAbreast | ShadowHandOver2Underarm |